ghatodep/easily/README.md

 create job model and job controller to manage job data. files created -> JobModel, JobController, GeneralController, create jobs.ejs to display all dummy job openings in the job model

+## step 5

+create a page to display detailed job notification with all the necessary buttons.
+Add relevant routes in the index.js
+Ensure proper control methods to handle all the routes.